Doing Business in China and Working With Chinese [4-min read]

 Working With Chinese.
 A Practical Guide

-As said before, working with Chinese will be different for different cultures.
+As said before, working with the Chinese will be different for different cultures.

-I was in Bejing some time back for work.
+In 2015 I was in Bejing some time back for work.
 After my first day of work was over I had some time to myself to explore the city.
-I had some local money, a credit card, and a can of coke.
-I had a vague idea where I would be going, but got lost after walking about four blocks.
-I had plenty of time and made it back to my hotel alright, but I’ve never felt so alone in such a big city.
+Having some local money, a credit card, and a can of coke, I decided to go for a walk.
+Before I took off I had a vague idea of where I would be going but got lost after walking about four blocks.
+Fortunately for me, I had plenty of time and eventually made it back to my hotel alright, but I’ve never felt so alone in such a big city.
 You can’t read any signs (other than in the metro), and hardly anyone speaks English.

 - Chinese will generally not say no if you ask them to do something.
 That is if you are the boss, or being perceived as the boss.

 - In the US and UK, it is possible to delegate upward.
 Meaning that if your boss asks you to do something you can make it conditional to the extent that you can request your boss to do this or that in order for you to do what your boss asks you to do.
 This does not happen in China.
 You can even say that upward delegation in China is simply not done.